 The importance of services to global trade

 Trade in services is an important part of global trade.
-In 2012, global services exports were valued at US$4.4 trillion and accounted for 19.4 per cent of the world's total exports.
-Given the importance of this sector to the Australian economy, Australia takes a leading role in services negotiations in the WTO, including the Doha Round of negotiations.
-Australia also promotes improved services exports through APEC and the negotiation of comprehensive Free Trade Agreements.
+In 2015, global services exports were valued at US$4.8 trillion and accounted for 22.6 per cent of the world's total exports.
+Given the importance of this sector to the Australian economy, Australia takes a leading role in services negotiations in the World Trade Organization (WTO), Australia also promotes improved services exports through APEC, the negotiation of comprehensive Free Trade Agreements and the Trade in Services Agreement.

 Services are an important driver of growth, especially in developing countries.
 Developing countries are increasingly aware that efficient services industries, supported by good domestic regulatory systems, are an integral part of economic growth.
 Services sectors already make major contributions to the GDP of many developing countries.
 Services trade, such as tourism, is also an important income source in the economies of the least developed countries.
 Developing countries have considerable expertise in a number of fields, such as port and shipping services and construction services.
 With their lower labour costs, developing countries have a comparative advantage in many of the more labour-intensive services.